ltitus210/planet4-base/README.md

   - planet4-master-theme
 ```

+NOTE: your website will be installed on the subdirectory "public" of the current
+directory.
+Make sure that the "url" in the above configuration points to the
+directory "public" so that wordpress sets up its live_site configurations correctly.

 ## Database setup
 Before we can initialize the installation, make sure you did create the database
 that is configured inside the configuration file.
 This can be easily done with this